briana-barajas/eds-232-course-repo/README.md

-# eds-232-course-repo
+# EDS 232 Course Repository

-EDS 232 - Repository for all notes and labs
+Winter 2024 - Course examples for EDS 232, Machine Learning _Course completed as part of Master of Environmental Data Science (MEDS) degree at the University of California, Santa Barbara._